ANIKETHPAWAR/Voting-App/README.md

-🗳️ Voting Application - Backend Project.
+🗳️ Voting Application - Backend Project. link : http://votingapp-env.eba-mrmsyejn.ap-south-1.elasticbeanstalk.com/
 This is the backend of a secure and user-friendly voting system, designed to handle user authentication, candidate management, and the voting process.
 It ensures one vote per user and provides role-based access, with distinct functionalities for users and administrators.

 🔑 Features